 While many issues relating to the criminal justice system are addressed at the state or federal level, local governments have a critical role to play.
 Indeed, local governments possess a unique ability to tailor laws, policies, and practices to the particular needs of their specific communities.
 Levers available to local governments include changes to municipal laws and policies, as well as implementing trainings and programs that are directly responsive to the concerns of their residents.
 In the long run, tailoring approaches to local contexts can help ensure public safety needs are met.
 In addition, local governments are often best positioned to understand how issues like racial disparities in the criminal justice system arise and, most importantly, how they can be eliminated.

-The below recommendations (from the North Carolina Task Force for Racial Equity in Criminal Justice's December 2020 report) represent just some of the solutions you can implement to improve public safety and reduce racial disparities in the criminal justice system.
-We have organized these solutions by category and the TREC recommendation number corresponds to the full report.
+The below recommendations from the North Carolina Task Force for Racial Equity in Criminal Justice's December 2020 Report represent just some of the many possible ways you can implement to improve public safety and reduce racial disparities in the criminal justice system.
 In some cases, we have tweaked the language to reflect progress since we published our report.
 Finally, while some recommendations can only be accomplished statewide legislatively, local governments can implement consistent with the letter or the spirit of the recommendations.